pudly/schmopera-hugo/content/articles/listening-to-pop-music-an-opera-critics-s-running-playlist.md

 +++
 Now, I'm not saying you _can't_ get a [good workout while listening to opera](/the-opera-workout/) -- but I'll admit that it's not my go-to when I'm trying to get sweaty.

-I know it's fun for plenty of opera and classical music critics to make it seem like they lift to Wagner's _Ride of the Valkyries_ or spin to Ravel's _Bolero_, but I just can't make myself be that consistent in my love of the late greats.
+I know it's fun for plenty of critics to make it seem like they're so loyal to their opera and classical music beats that they lift to Wagner's _Ride of the Valkyries_ or spin to Ravel's _Bolero_.
+But despite my utter love for Wagner and Ravel and all the late-greats, I just can't make myself be that consistent in my listening.
 (Although I will recommend yoga to Glass, and I've found that Prokofiev's Piano Concertos are a solidly weird way to pump yourself up.)

-So, I listen to pop music.
+So, I work out to pop music.
 Like, the poppiest pop music that ever topped the pop charts.
-All the Lady Gaga, all the Beyoncé, Katy Perry doing whatever, "Despacito" remixes, Pitbull, Macklemore, Skrillex, all of it.
+All the Lady Gaga, all the Beyoncé, Katy Perry doing whatever, "Despacito" remixes, Pitbull, Lizzo, Macklemore, Rihanna, Skrillex, all of it.

 (And yes, I am absolutely up for suggestions from you, readers, because I'm a 38-year-old woman and apparently no longer capable of discovering new music that's not already been out for several years.
 I joined the "All About That Bass" trend in 2019.)